skylantix/Website/src/content/faq.md

 ### When do the perks activate?

 Perks activate automatically when we reach 1,250 paying members.
-We'll announce this milestone via email and Mattermost.
+We'll announce this milestone via Mattermost.

 ### Can I transfer my early member status?